Who Will You Ever Trust Again?

 A study was carried out of the effects of two cancer treatments on 875 men under 75 of age who had prostate cancer that did not involve the nodes and did not have known metastases.
 The study was restricted to men in otherwise good health.

-Men were randomly treated with either anti-androgen hormones or anti-androgen treatment plus maximum dose radiation.
-Mortality was significantly lower in the combined therapy group.
+significantly lower in the combined therapy group.
 The authors of the editorial in Lancet, where the study was published, believe that long term combined therapy should be the new standard of care for such patients.

 ADHD Stimulants and Genetic Damage